Evolutionary-Neural Hybrid Agents for Architecture Search: Baselines

-\textbf{Random Search (RS)} generates a new model by sampling every architectural choice from a uniform distribution over the available actions.
-The performance of the RS agent gives a sense of the complexity of the task at hand, and allows to estimate the quality gains to attribute to the use of a more complex agent.
+\textbf{Random Search (RS)} generates a new model by sampling every architectural choice from a uniform distribution over the available values.
+The performance of the RS agent gives a sense of the complexity of the task, and allows to estimate the quality gains to attribute to the use of a more complex agent.

-\textbf{Neural Architecture Search (NAS)} \citep{zoph2017} uses an RNN based agent to perform a sequence of architectural choices that define a generated model.
-The resulting model is then trained on a downstream task, and its quality on the validation set serves as the reward for training the agent using a policy gradient approach.
+\textbf{Neural Architecture Search (NAS)} \citep{zoph2017} uses an RNN to perform a sequence of architectural choices that define a generated model.
+The resulting model is then trained on a downstream task, and its quality on the validation set serves as the reward for training the agent using policy gradient.
 In the following sections, we will refer to the standard NAS agent as the Neural agent.

 \textbf{Aging Evolution Architecture Search} \citep{esteban2018} is a variant of the tournament selection method~\citep{Goldberg91acomparative}.
 A population of $P$ generated models is improved in iterations.
 At each iteration, a sample of $S$ models is selected at random.
-The best model of the sample, parent model, is randomly mutated to produce a new model, which is trained and added to the population.
+The best model of the sample -- the parent model -- is randomly mutated to produce a new model with an altered architecture, which is trained and added to the population.
 Each time a new model is added to the population, the oldest model in the population is discarded.
 In the following sections, we will refer to the Aging Evolution agent as the Evolutionary agent.